wp-plugins/simple-paginated-posts/readme.txt

 * Fixed problem with loading textdomain.
 * Updated Danish translation

+= 0.1 =

+* Initial beta release.

 == Upgrade Notice ==

+= 0.1.1 =
+Tested up to WordPress 3.5.

 = 0.1 =
 This is the first beta release so please don't use the plugin in production.

-= 0.1.1 =
-Tested up to WordPress 3.5.